-“I’ve been in love before and it’s not that cheesy,” he said.
+“I’ve been in love before and it’s not that cheesy, visit this ” he said.

 “You mean you never called any of your exes Schmoopie?”
 I nudged.

-“Oh no,” he responded, feigning disgust that I’d even suggest such a thing.
+“Oh no, online ” he responded, feigning disgust that I’d even suggest such a thing.
 We turned back to Seinfeld and the infamous Soup Nazi episode.